m4r35n357/ODE-Playground/README.md

 ./cns both ./tsm-lorenz-dbg 800 501 .005 150000 -15.8 -17.48 35.64 10 28 8 3
 ```

-## Sensitivity to in variation in initial conditions
+## Sensitivity to variation in initial conditions

 The simulation is run six times in parallel processes, with each x, y, z initial condition perturbed by +/- the parameter to ic.
 ```